binerogroup/documentation/networking/subnet/dhcp.rst

 Add a route using OpenStack Horizon
 ------------------------------------

-To add a route using the :doc:`/getting-started/managing-your-cloud/openstack-horizon`
+To add a route by using :doc:`/getting-started/managing-your-cloud/openstack-horizon`

 - Under **Project**, click **Network** and then **Networks** in the sidebar menu.